 The magical tzatziki, made from Greek yogurt, cucumber, and garlic is one of the Greek foods everyone should try at least once in their life.

 Chances are quite high that you’ve already tried it back home in your own country since it has become world-famous.
 But, no tzatziki can compare to the ones served in Greece!

 A baked pasta dish with bechamel sauce and ground beef.
 This Greek dish is being eaten year round and it can be described as the Greek version of Lasagne.
 It’s also one of the dishes that the ancient Greeks ate, and there’s proof that Pastitsio was eaten as early as 1200 B.C.

-The older recipes of Stifado doesn’t include tomatoes though since they didn’t arrive in Europe until later.
+The older recipes of Stifado don’t include tomatoes though since they didn’t arrive in Europe until later.